pdol9/cpp-and-OOP-learning/README.md

-# A set of smaller Projects to learn C++ language and OOP
+# A set of smaller Projects to learn C++ language and Object-Oriented Programming

 ## Overview of the Modules